rajasegar/moment-dayjs-codemod/README.md

 ## Usage

-To run a specific codemod from this project, you would run the following:
+To run the codemod , you would run the following:

 ```
-npx moment-dayjs-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx moment-dayjs-codemod path/of/files/ or/some**/*glob.js

 # or

 yarn global add moment-dayjs-codemod
-moment-dayjs-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+moment-dayjs-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage
 ```
-node ./bin/cli.js <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+node ./bin/cli.js path/of/files/ or/some**/*glob.js
 ```

 ## Transforms